-PwC was re-appointed as auditor by shareholders at the Annual Shareholders' Meeting in February 2022 to audit the financial statements for Tower and its subsidiaries.
+PwC was re-appointed as auditor by shareholders at the Annual Shareholders' Meeting in February 2023 to audit the financial statements for Tower and its subsidiaries.
 PwC has acted as Tower's external auditor since 2003.
 PwC's Karen Shires was appointed lead audit partner from and including FY19.
+Ms Shires will retire as lead audit partner in FY24.
 A formal engagement letter with PwC sets out the respective obligations and responsibilities of PwC and Tower in relation to the preparation and audit of financial statements.

 Tower's External Audit Independence Policy covers the provision of non-audit services to Tower by the external auditor.
 The policy describes the Board's process for the approval of Tower's external audit firm; the services that the external auditor may and may not provide to Tower; auditor rotation requirements; and the hiring of staff from the audit firm.
 The Board reviews external auditor quality and effectiveness by reference to obligations described in the policy.
-Tenure and reappointment of the external auditor is managed through compliance with relevant legislation and NZX and Financial Markets Authority guidance.